 - Responding to emergency situations as they arise.

-Each building also has a professional live-in staff member, a Resident Director, who supervises the Community Advisor and over sees the general operations and community development of the building.
+The Revolution Hotel has a professional live-in staff member, a Resident Director, who supervises the Community Advisor and over sees the general operations and community development of the building.

 Q: Are the residence halls safe?
 What kind of security protection is there in the buildings?